victorgmaciel/victorgmaciel/README.md

 - 👋 Hi, I’m @victorgmaciel
-- 👀 I’m interested in UX Design and Data Science
+- 👀 I’m interested in UX Design, Data Science, and Software Development
-- 🌱 I’m currently a junior studying Informatics at the University of Washington
+- 🌱 I’m a rising Senior studying Informatics at the University of Washington
 - 📫 How to reach me: victor88@uw.edu